joshhunt/cake-form/README.md

 ## Getting Started

+* Node v5 or greater is required
 * `npm install` to install all dependencies, then,
 * `npm start` to serve the site immediately on localhost:3000.
 * `npm test` to lint the Javascripts and run unit tests.

 ## Dependencies